Mail Envelope/Letter drawing

 Direct Primary Care

-• It's similar, but with some key differences.
-Both direct primary care and concierge medicine emphasize better access to your doctors, and less rush when you see them.
-However, concierge medicine typically still bills insurance for each visit, but charges an additional fee on top of insurance for access to the doctor.
-Our boutique practice is different in that we provide that high-touch service, but without billing insurance.
+• We call our practice "concierge-style."
+Regular concierge medicine typically still bills insurance for each visit, but charges an additional fee on top of insurance for access to the doctor.
+Our boutique practice is different in that we provide that high-touch service, but without the extra billing of insurance.
+We keep things simple and transparent with a monthly membership.
 Patients are still welcome to use their insurance for labs, imaging, referrals, and other outside services.

 Our Physicians